optimizely/upload-custom-code-action/Architecture.md

 Linting is run automatically as a pre-commit hook.

 ## Updating and Deploying
-1. Clone the Repo and make your code updates.
+1. Clone the Repo and make your code updates on a new branch.
 2. Generate a new action package with `npm run-script build`.
 3. Commit and push a PR to Github.
 Get it approved and merged into main.